-The consequences of multilingualism and shared social and cultural features on cultural aspects of identity have been well studied for Casamance: Baum (1999), Brooks (1994), Bühnen (1994), de Jong (1999, 2005) and Mark (1985, 1992) unanimously describe how cultural patterns, myths of origin, religious practices, etc., have converged throughout the region.
+Shared social and cultural aspects of identity have been well studied by historians and anthropologists for Casamance and the Upper Guinea Coast.
+Material culture, myths of origin, religious practices, etc., have converged throughout the region and cross-cut ethnic and linguistic borders.
 Ethnic groups, only recently introduced in the wake of French colonisation, have only limited relevance for linguistic and cultural patterns.

 Our project has had the chance to build on previous research on individual languages in the Crossroads area.
 Involving a team of researchers, we were able to look in detail not only at corpus data of multilingual speech but also at the social networks and communities of practice in which it is produced, and at the ideologies that underlie conceptualisations of language and language use.